davidagler/howtowritephilosophy/templates/pip/pip_template.md

 # Paper Title: PIP

 ## Section 1.
-Passage, Explanation, and Example
+Passage and Explanation

 In this section, I will interpret the following passage of text: